janejuenyang/persist/files/reconsideration-request-template.md

+*Disclaimer*: Please review these templates and adapt/revise for your individual situation.
+Some parts may not be applicable to your position / appointment type.

-# Template 1: Cites US Code
+# Example 1: Cites US Code
 *Source:* https://www.reddit.com/r/firedfeds/comments/1is3onj/rebuttal_letter_template/

  Rebuttal Letter For Termination